david-cako/scrobble-shelf/README.md

 scrobble-shelf {LAST FM USERNAME} {output dir (i.e., /var/www/scrobble-shelf)} [--period 6months]
 ```

-scrobble-shelf also allows you to supply it with local files for cover art for albums missing cover art on last.fm, or those which are incorrectly scrobbled.
+scrobble-shelf also allows you to substitute local files for albums missing cover art on last.fm, or those which are incorrectly scrobbled.
 Simply add keys with partial string matches to `COVER_ART_SUBS`, and values of the local paths.
 Note that these are only sourced in absence of artwork on last.fm.

 #### Local artwork files example: